UniStuttgart-INS/INSTINCT/README.md

 #### Windows 11

-- For development Windows Subsystem for Linux is recommended.
-Follow the Ubuntu instructions
+- For development Windows Subsystem for Linux `WSL` is **recommended**.
+Follow the Ubuntu instructions.
-- For executing, INSTINCT can be compiled with MSVC
+- For executing, INSTINCT can be compiled with `MSVC` directly on Windows
+  - Use the `Build Tools for Visual Studio 2022` ([download](https://visualstudio.microsoft.com/downloads/))
+  - Install both the C++ Toolchain and Cmake
+  - Use the Developer Powershell to invoke commands
+  - Windows specifies the build type at compile time, not during cmake generation.
+Therefore the toolchain file has a different path.
+See above

 ### VSCode Configuration